DubiousDuo/VR-Emulator-Driver---SkyrimVR-Devkit/README.md

 ---

 Note: This release includes a portable, renamed copy of the AutoHotkey interpreter engine, which is distributed under the GNU General Public License v2.

-The original, unmodified source code for the AutoHotKey engine can be found at "https://github.com/autohotkey/autohotkey"
+The exact matching source code for this engine version (v2.0.27) is included as a zip archive directly inside our compiled release package, but can also be found at "https://github.com/AutoHotkey/AutoHotkey/releases/tag/v2.0.27"